-- Jenga – If you want to play something a bit more thrilling, try Jenga.
+- Jenga – If you want to play something more thrilling, try Jenga.
 It gets more competitive as the game keeps going.
 This is an especially great option for social gatherings.

 - Ticket to Ride – This new game will have you feeling nostalgic.
 Ticket to Ride can trigger old travel memories as you collect train routes and travel to your favorite cities in this award-winning board game.

 - Qwirkle – Another great new game you might want to try is Qwirkle.
 Boost your cognitive functions by matching cards with shapes and colors to win the game.
-It’s not just fun – it’s good for your brain health, too.
+It’s not just fun – it’s also good for your brain health.

-- Crossword Puzzles – Crossword puzzles are classic because they are accessible, challenging, entertaining, and can be done on your own.
+- Crossword puzzles – Crossword puzzles are classic because they are accessible, challenging, entertaining, and can be done independently.
 Check your local newspaper, print some out online, or access them through apps and challenge yourself with a few puzzles.

 Video games are a perfect fit for anyone looking for a new hobby.
-There is a video game genre for every interest, including action-oriented games, role-playing games, puzzles, strategy games, and logic games.
-Although these games are enjoyable, they have underlying challenging factors that increase cognitive, visual, and auditory functions in older adults – so they’re especially good for seniors as they get older.
+Every interest has a video game genre, including action-oriented games, role-playing games, puzzles, strategy games, and logic games.
+Although these games are enjoyable, they have underlying challenging factors that increase cognitive, visual, and auditory functions in older adults – so they’re especially good for seniors as they age.

-- Trivia Crack – This game can only be accessed as a mobile app, but can be played time and time again.
-Stay up to date on current events, jog back old memories and test your knowledge by challenging others in multiple topics.
+- Trivia Crack – This game can only be accessed as a mobile app but can be played repeatedly.
+Stay current on current events, jog back old memories, and test your knowledge by challenging others on multiple topics.

-- Wii Sports – In order to access this game, you will need access to a Wii game console.
+- Wii Sports – You will need access to a Wii game console to access this game.
 However, this game will challenge your motor skills (which tend to decline with age if you don’t stay active).
 Wii Sports will allow you to simulate games like tennis, golf, bowling, baseball, and more without needing to go to a field.

 - World of Warcraft – If you prefer a role-playing and action-oriented game, try World of Warcraft.
-World of Warcraft is an MMO (which stands for Massive Multiplayer Online) type of role-playing game that you play over the internet either solo or with friends.
+World of Warcraft is an MMO (Massive Multiplayer Online) type of role-playing game you play over the internet solo or with friends.
 You can raid bosses, collect loot, fight enemies, craft special items, and more.

 - SnipperClips – Switch users will love this easy-to-play, interactive game!
 It stimulates visual and cognitive functions as you play with others to solve puzzles in the form of colorful shapes and scissors.

-Games for seniors are often used as a way to get a crowd together and interact in one common goal.
+For seniors, games are often used to get a crowd together and interact for one common goal.
 Despite competitive factors, everyone loves a fair game.
-Games can provide a community aspect that can help older adults make friends with neighbors in assisted living communities or just spend time with friends and family.
+Games can provide a community aspect that can help older adults make friends with neighbors in assisted living communities or spend time with friends and family.

 - Bingo – You can never go wrong with bingo!
 Get this game going for some old-school fun that people of all ages can enjoy together.